saucermanlab/Netflux2/README.txt

         nestedOR nests reactions for OR gates
         returnUtilityFunctions contains the code for act/inhib/AND/OR model2xgmml.py
     interaction_matrix_to_xgmml(model) writes network in XGMML format.
-Not yet tested in Cytoscape and likely needs further work. webapp.py
+Now generates XGMML files that work in Cytoscape with style file "Netflux2 Cytoscape style.xml". webapp.py
     Web interface similar to the original Netflux Currently it loads exampleNet, can run complex simulations, replot